 III.
 The Equipment

-Now is the time to do some shopping.
+Now it’s time to do some shopping.
 You don’t need a lot of expensive equipment.
 In fact, you can DIY quite a few pieces of gym equipment.
 But take some time and equip your new gym so that it’s a place you want to use.

-Take a little more time and figure out any storage requirements for your new home gym.
+Now is also the time to figure out any storage requirements for your new home gym.
 You’re more likely to avoid a cluttered gym.
 Here are a few suggestions to get you get organized:

 - Omega Multi-purpose gym hanger system